Debora-Capriotti/Neural-Network/README.md

 Here, the power, absolute value, and `×` operators are applied element-wise, `c(aⱼ; Ŵⱼ)` computes the cosine similarity between input aⱼ and the rows of Ŵⱼ, and the hat operator scales the rows of Ŵⱼ to unit norm.

 ---

+The code is present in the Neural Networks.ipynb file, and to run it, you only need to click on *Runtime* and then on *Run All*.